Civ13/civ13-wiki/wiki/Civilizations_and_Nomads.md

 ## Environments

-The environment lives and breathes, and will be the single biggest factor that influences your life\!
+The environment lives and breathes and will be the single biggest factor that influences your life!

 Each map has either a single biome or several different ones.

 There are seasons of the year, effects of which are different in every biome.
 Some biomes have four seasons, while others have only two.

+On large maps with multiple biomes each biome has its own list of plants that could be grown there.
+Many plants also grow only in certain seasons.
+See the **[Guide to Farming](Guide_to_Farming)**.

+To determine the biome you are in, read the descriptions below and look at your surroundings.
+Looking at the map of **[Pangea](https://civ13.github.io/civ13-wiki/assets/images/map_pangea.png)** that has almost every biome may also help.
+From top to bottom: Tundra, Taiga (roughly the southern half of the snowed area, before the northern mountains), Temperate, Semi-Arid, Desert, Savanna, Jungle.
+The one biome missing is Sea.

 ### Biomes and seasons

 #### Tundra

 * Snow covers the ground all year round and does not melt during summer (unlike in Temperate).
-* Wood and animals are rare here.
+* Trees and animals are somewhat rare here.

 Seasons: